Trikzon/armor-visibility/README.md

 ## What does this mod do?

-When toggled (with `v` by default) your armor will stop rendering (including elytra).
+When toggled (with `v` by default) your armor will stop rendering (including elytra and carved pumpkins).

-If you shift and press the toggle key (`V` by default) all player armor will stop rendering (including elytra).
+If you shift and press the toggle key (`V` by default) all player armor will stop rendering (including elytra and carved pumpkins).

 This mod works on vanilla servers too!
 This mod is only required by and only works on the client.

 **Disclaimer:** Most servers have rules against the use of mods.
-I am not liable for any rule breakers.
+I am not liable if you use this mod on a server that bans client side mods.

 ## Configuration